Milan, Michigan: History

-The first settler to the area was John Marvin, who arrived in the spring of 1831 and settled the community under the name "Tolanville", after Marvin's brother-in-law Henry Tolan.
+The first settler to the area was John Marvin, who arrived in the spring of 1831 and settled the community under the name "Tolanville", after his son-in-law Henry Tolan.
 Later, a part of downtown Milan would be named Tolan Square.
 He built his home and also operated a general store for travelers and other early residents.
 Other earlier settlers included Bethuel Hack and Harmon Allen, and their families became the area's first permanent residents.
 The population began to grow, and the first post office was established on March 27, 1833, under the name "Farmersville".
 The name was changed to Milan on April 21, 1836.
 The post office has remained in operation ever since and is presently located at 123 East Main Street.
 The community became part of York Township when it was organized in 1833 in Washtenaw County and Milan Township when it was organized in 1836 in the northwest corner of Monroe County.
 Other nearby communities included Azalia (East Milan), Cone (West Milan), and Mooreville.

 Some of Milan's earliest structures that remain today include the Community House, which was built in 1834 as a gristmill.
 It was purchased by Henry Ford in 1935 and used for processing soybeans for automotive paint.
 It is currently used as a banquet hall.
 The Hack House Museum was built in 1888 and served as a private residence for many years, and it is now occupied by the Milan Area Historic Society.
 One of the most recognizable structures is the Old Milan Fire Barn, which was built in 1897 and served as a fire station until 1979.
 The fire department moved out of the building, and the building became abandoned until it was donated to the Milan Area Historical Society in 1983.
 The building was restored and rededicated in 2002.

 In the 1870s, a railway line was built through the community.
 The line was operated by the Wabash Railroad and later became an intersection with the Ann Arbor Railroad.
 The railroad continues to pass through the area but no longer has a station in Milan.